Mbappe Claims He Is Real Madrid's Fourth-Choice Striker, Denied by Coach

-Kylian Mbappe, a prominent player for Real Madrid, claimed that coach Alvaro Arbeloa had told him he is now the fourth-choice striker in the squad.
+Kylian Mbappe, a prominent player at Real Madrid, has claimed that coach Alvaro Arbeloa told him he is now the fourth-choice striker in the squad.
 However, Arbeloa denied making such a statement to Mbappe, suggesting it was logical for him not to start due to his fitness level.
+The situation has led to a rift between the player and the coach, with fans also voicing their disapproval.

 Mbappe began on the bench after returning from injury, but was brought on in the 69th minute for Gonzalo Garcia, who had given Real Madrid a 1-0 lead in the first half.
 The return of Mbappe was greeted by whistles from the Bernabeu crowd, with the forward having become a divisive figure among supporters in recent weeks.
 An 'Mbappe Out' campaign has surpassed 70 million signatures online, with the Frenchman's commitment having been questioned by fans.